httptoolkit/httptoolkit-desktop/README.md

     * Opens the UI in an [Electron](https://electronjs.org/) window
     * Kills the server when closed

 This means this is mostly Electron configuration & setup, and build configuration for the executable and various installers.
-It's built using [Electron Forge](https://docs.electronforge.io/).
+It's built using [Electron Builder](https://electron.build/).

 This isn't the only way to run HTTP Toolkit!
 It's the most convenient option for most users, but it's also completely possible to run the server as a standalone tool and open the UI (hosted at https://app.httptoolkit.tech) in any browser you'd like.

 Note that the resulting executable _doesn't_ autoupdate (at the moment).
 Instead both the server (as an [oclif](http://oclif.io) app) and the web UI (via service workers) include their own auto-update functionality.

-The builds themselves are done on Travis (for Linux & OSX) and Appveyor (for Windows), and tagged master builds are automatically published from there, as [github releases](https://github.com/httptoolkit/httptoolkit-desktop/releases).
+The builds themselves are done on GitHub Actions, and tagged master builds are automatically published from there as [github releases](https://github.com/httptoolkit/httptoolkit-desktop/releases).

 ## Contributing